hbuhrer/cpnt201-jan25-a1/README.md

 - Create and edit a README.md file with h1 and h2 headings.
 - Add a brief description and task list.
 - Include a relevant website link.
-- Commit and push changes; ensure partner synchronization through pulls.
+- Commit and push changes; ensure partner **synchronization** through pulls.

 ### [More About Pair Programming](https://www.codementor.io/pair-programming)

-# I wonder if we can solve this
+I wonder if we can solve this *GIT MERGE CONFLICT!*